Idiom of the day :- As cool as a cucumber

 Usage, examples and definition of the Idiom :-

-Idiom of the day :- About time
+Idiom of the day :- Washed-up

 Usage, examples and definition of the Idiom :-